nashurgessa/Software-Testing-batch-2022-23/slides/L15-L18 Junit practices.md

     }
 }
 ```

+***Visuals and Examples:
+Adding visual aids such as screenshots or diagrams could help illustrate setup steps or flow processes, especially for configurations and the relationships between JavaFX and JUnit components.
+Diagrams explaining the test architecture or flow of execution might also be beneficial.***

 4. **Run Your Test:** Use your IDE's test runner to run the test.
 Ensure the test passes, indicating that JUnit 5 is correctly set up and ready for more complex test scenarios involving your JavaFX application components.

 ### 3. Writing Your First JUnit Test